 This recipe can be made with almost any other fish or protein.
 Cod piccata is a delicious seafood variation that’s just as easy.

 Making the piccata creamy takes it from a light, bright-tasting dish to pure indulgence in every decadent bite.
-A touch of heavy cream stirred into the sauce at the end is all that is needed to make a creamy lemon salmon piccata recipe.
+A touch of heavy cream stirred into the sauce at the end is all that’s needed to do that.

 Storage

-Whether you make this recipe ahead of time or have leftovers, follow these instructions on the best way to store the salmon piccata.
+Whether you make this recipe ahead of time or have leftovers, here’s the best way to store the salmon piccata:

 To store: Let the salmon cool to room temperature, then transfer it to an air-tight storage container and place it in the refrigerator for up to 5 days.

-To reheat: Salmon piccata can be reheated in the microwave or on the stovetop in a pan.
+To reheat: This dish can be reheated in the microwave or on the stovetop in a pan.
 If reheating in a pan, add a splash of broth to keep the salmon from drying out.

 To freeze: Allow the salmon to cool completely, then store in an air-tight container.
 Freeze for up to three months.
 Thaw overnight in the fridge when ready, then reheat until warmed through.